petersem/posterr/README.md

 Visit the [wiki](https://github.com/petersem/posterr/wiki/Known-Issues) for more information on known issues.

 ## Features
+ - Uses the latest 'Plex Agent' data (as recommended by Plex to use).
  - Now Screening: Shows and movies from Plex.
  - Playing: Music from Plex.
  - On-demand: Random on-demand titles from multiple specified Plex libraries.